Marcelo-G21/Pomodoro-App/README.md

 - **Virtual DOM**: Optimizes performance by updating only DOM elements that have changed.
 - **Broad community and ecosystem**: React has a large support community and a vast number of tools and libraries that facilitate development.

-## 🛠️ Main functionalities

-- **Timer start and pause**: Allows users to easily start and stop the timer.
-- **Work and rest time setting**: Users can customize the duration of their work and rest sessions.
-- **Session control**: Features reset and time adjustment buttons to maintain full control of the timer.
-- **Messages and alerts**: The user will be notified when a session ends or when the break time starts.
 ---

 ## 🔧 Installation and use.